 If you have drug resistant epilepsy, the good news is that there are alternatives that can work with or replace medications, including:

-- Vagus Nerve Stimulation (VNS) Therapy – a device is implanted in your chest, just under the skin, which stimulates a nerve in your neck called the vagus nerve.
+- Vagus nerve stimulation: a device is implanted in your chest, just under the skin, which stimulates a nerve in your neck called the vagus nerve.
 No brain surgery is required to implant this device.

-- Special diets (modified Atkins and Keto) reduce or eliminate the amount of carbohydrates you eat which may lessen the amount of seizures you experience
+- Brain surgery: which removes the part of the brain causing seizures- Special diets (modified Atkins and Keto) reduce or eliminate the amount of carbohydrates you eat which may lessen the amount of seizures you experience

 If you think you have drug resistant epilepsy, talk to your doctor about the treatment options available for you.